 Post Graduate Programme in Creative Practice

-Our Postgrad. programme will provide a structured route back into creative education for those that have been in employment for a while or who have previously pursued a degree in an academic subject.
-The course will support members to gather momentum in their creative practise and gain the confidence and creative portfolio to work to the level required to progress onto an MA degree or pursue a career in creative employment / self-employment.
+Our Postgraduate programme will provide a structured route back into creative education for those that have been in employment for a while or who have previously pursued a degree in an academic subject.
+The Post Graduate Programme has been developed to support those who wish to extend their creative practice, develop a professional network, regain confidence in their creativity and engage in the critical dialogue that surrounds their practice and the current art scene.

 Interviewing Now! for Sept 2020

 Make your application today!
 Click on the link below:

 The course runs over 36 weeks divided into 3 terms, it follows the school calendar including half terms and holidays.

 The Post Graduate programme is designed for both recent graduates daunted by the next step and those wishing to revisit or reignite their practice after some time out of the creative loop.